mohdshihab007/billing-application/README.md

 as a discount).
 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.

+I have used Maven to build the project.
+To import the project in any IDE, load the pom.xml and import dependecies.
+To run via commandline , execute "mvn clean install" TO run the test cases alone, execute "mvn test"

+Code coverage has been done in Jacoco. coverage reports will be available in /target/site/jacoco/index.html

+Code uses Java 1.8 and JUnit 4.2